weareblahs/FarFarAwayIdol/README.md

  - FFMPEG on PATH / same directory of this repository
    - Convert the ripped MKV files to MP4 for browser reading.

+# Titles of the DVD that you need to rip
+ - All the titles which the "Source Title ID" value on MakeMKV is 49.

 # Still developing
 I'm still researching how to make interactive videos on HTML5.
 Check back soon!